TheGeekOnSkates/breakaway-basic/notes.md

 * Arrays
 * _maybe_ WHILE / LOOP (not WEND or END WHILE like other BASICs)
 * Advanced file I/O (OPEN, CLOSE, PRINT#, INPUT# etc.)

+## Crazy awesome ideas that fal into the "maybe someday" category

+### Idea #1

+@Dreadful over on Lunduke did some "wishful thinking" and I like where s/he is going with this:
+FOR EACH fname IN DIR(somedir) : OPEN "I",#1,fname : DO LINE INPUT #1, S$ : IF INSTR(1,LCASE(S$),"error" ) > -1 THEN PRINT S$ : LOOP WHILE EOF(#1) > -1 : CLOSE #1 : NEXT fname

+To make this work, I would have to have:

+* Using colons as a delimiter, so I can have multiple instructions on one line (a thing I've been kinda wanting myself).
+Commodore BASIC has that.
+Most BASICs do.
+* A `DIR()` function
+* Some of the stuff I thought of as "advanced file I/O"
+* And a `FOR EACH` statement
+* Oh, and longer named variables (it would have to be fname$ but still, a thing I've been wanting to add myself)

+### Idea #2

+@Barry6502gs (also on Lunduke) said this:

+My version of "Import" for BASIC with Line Numbers would Insert at "Here-Line-Number", and in theory Re-Numbers appropriately. 🤔 I'd probably put my "INCLUDE" at the bottom.
+Line numbers should not become a problem (because Auto-Re-Number)

+in File "HappyHappy.BAS"
+1001 REM Subroutine to Print "Happy"
+1002 PRINT "Happy Happy Happy"
+1003 RETURN

+in File "FooBarBaz.BAS"
+1001 REM Subroutine to Print "FooBar"
+1002 PRINT "Foo Bar Baz"
+1003 RETURN

+in Main File
+10 REM This is my Main File
+20 GOSUB 1000
+30 GOSUB 2000
+40 END
+50 REM Subroutine Modules Included Below
+1000 INCLUDE "HappyHappy.BAS"
+1010 REM Maybe Explain Something Here
+2000 INCLUDE "FooBarBaz.BAS"
+2010 REM Probably Need Warning Message If This Line Executes

+PS: Are you giving yourself an "Auto-Number" or "Re-Number" Utility?
+(I think the TRS-80 had that capability.)
+Afterthought: "LIST" Command - When "INCLUDE" exists, have a "Verbose" option which Expands the "Included Modules"

+Wow, just... wow.
+So much cool stuff to unpack here...

+* Renumber is a thing I've been thinking about (he's right the M-100 has it)
+* His idea of INCLUDE is more lika my INCLUDE and RUN.
+Totally doable and very cool.
+Eliminates the risk of overwriting line numbers
+	Thought: What if I do an INCLUDE that doesn't have line numbers?
+Wouldn't that work like his?
+	Idea: what about a RUN "file" - separate thing from INCLUDE... answer my first question first.

 ------------------------------------------------------------------------------------------------------------